mpartsch01/react-frontend/README.md

+This is the front end done in React for my dev test as part of my interview with NexVel.
+I basically tried to teach myself as much about using WordPress in headless mode in...
+4 days, including two days that I worked my job at Toftree Hotel & Golf Resort for 7 hours a day.

+It was a rough road, and it isn't perfect, but I am proud of what there is here.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.